xadiq/Getting-and-Cleaning-Data/CodeBook.md

 6 -  Using indices from vector featuresMS, subset DataX frame to get measurement column only for mean and standard deviation 7 -  Read activity file to get description for each activity 8 -  Update activity dataset (DataY) with appropriate description from step 7.
 9 -  Update column name for activity data set
 10 - merge all DataX, DataY and Subjects dataset using cbind into FinalData data set 11 - Create Tidy data set with the average of each variable for each activity and each subject.
+12 - run_analysis finally returs dataset AverageDF